 - *Remember: If you are not a full-time student (fewer than 12 credits), your awards might be reduced; use the pro-rate tool to see your adjusted aid.

-- You must submit a Student Loan Request form (found on our Forms webpage) to request a student loan.
-Once the request has been processed, it will show on your award screen as offered & accepted.
+- You must submit a Student Loan Request form (found on our Forms webpage ) to request a student loan.
+Once the request has been processed, it will show on your account as offered & accepted.

 Do I have to complete a separate application for the summer?

-If you have not yet done the FAFSA for that school year you will want to go to www.studentaid.gov to complete the FAFSA.
+If you have not submitted the FAFSA for that school year go to studentaid.gov to complete the FAFSA.
 The only additional application you would complete is if you would like to request a Federal Direct Student Loan.
-The Summer 2022 Loan Request form will not be available until March 2022.
+The Summer Loan Request form will be available in March.

 How do I apply for student loans?

 In order to apply for loans, a Loan Request form must be completed and can be found here: https://www.reynolds.edu/pay_for_college/financial_aid/forms.aspx.
 The student must have also completed the Free Application for Federal Student Aid (FAFSA), as well as the Master Promissory Note (MPN), and Entrance Counseling at www.studentaid.gov.

 What is the deadline for applying for financial aid?

 The priority deadlines for receipt of the FAFSA are as follows: